vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/142_annasamRddhiH/_index.md

 +++
 ## Comment
 Not found in Pāipp.
-Used by Kāuç.
+Used by Kāuś.
 (24. 1) in a rite of preparation for sowing seed, and reckoned (19.
 1, note) among the puṣṭika mantras; vs. 3 also appears (19.
 27) in a rite for prosperity, with binding on an amulet of barley.

 ## Translations